Major incident at WHC.ca regarding hosting (1.Viewing)

 Go read some of the comments on their FB page and you'll see plenty of people with local backups that simply would not work.
 I think WHC had problems well before this.

-Or what if the customer's backup HD blew up, system got stolen, or damaged by electricity, fire, or flooding? crap happens, that's why you pay for a host that states they use "offline backups".
+Or what if the customer's backup HD blew up, system got stolen, or damaged by electricity, fire, or flooding?
+Shit happens, that's why you pay for a host that states they use "offline backups".

 Myself, I had newer backups downloaded, but the first few didn't work when uploaded and as this process took a week to work through, I was forced to go to an older "known good" backup just to get up and running.
 It was truly a nightmare and there is no way to 100% prepare for something like this when the host issues run so deep.